 - a.
 Sophomore year: SOCIOL 97.
 One term.
 Required.
 Small seminars made up of eight to 12 students.
 An intensive introduction to sociological theory and the social production of knowledge. - b.
 Junior year: SOCIOL 98.
 One term.
 Required.
 Small seminars made up of eight to 10 students who work on original research projects under the direction of a faculty member.
-The purpose of this tutorial is to give students experience within independent inquiry and in many cases to develop a senior thesis topic. - 3.
+The purpose of this tutorial is to give students experience with independent inquiry and in many cases to develop a senior thesis topic. - 3.
 Thesis: Optional. - 4.
 General examination: None. - 5.
 Other information: - a.
-Pass/fail: The five specifically required courses (as outlined in 1a-1e above) may not be taken pass/fail or SAT/UNSAT.
-Up to two of the remaining seven elective courses may be taken pass/fail or SAT/UNSAT.
-Joint concentrators may not take any course pass/fail or SAT/UNSAT. - b.
+Pass/fail: The five specifically required courses (as outlined in 1a-1e above) may not be taken pass/fail or SAT/UNS.
+Up to two of the remaining seven elective courses may be taken pass/fail or SAT/UNS.
+Letter-graded courses must receive a passing grade of C- or higher in order to receive credit toward completion of the concentration. - b.
 Course credit: Study abroad, Harvard Summer School, and courses offered by other Harvard faculties may count toward concentration credit in some cases.
 First-Year Seminars taught by department faculty may also count.
 Students should contact the Undergraduate Program and Advising Administrator with questions about the approval process.

 - 1. Required courses:

 - a.
 Same as 1a-1h in Basic Requirements.

 - b.
 SOCIOL 99A and SOCIOL 99B: Senior Tutorial.
 (See item 2c below.)

-- 2. Tutorials:

 - a.
 Sophomore year: Same as Basic Requirements. - b.
 Junior year: Same as Basic Requirements. - c.
 Senior year: SOCIOL 99 (two terms).
 Senior thesis workshop; close supervision of thesis.
-Graded SAT/UNSAT. - 3.
+Graded SAT/UNS. - 3.
 Thesis: Honors candidates must write a thesis and submit it to the Undergraduate Office in the spring of senior year.
-Students are urged to choose thesis topics and select an adviser by the end of junior year.
+Students are urged to choose thesis topics and select an advisor by February of Junior Year.
 Course credit for thesis work is obtained through enrollment in SOCIOL 99 in the fall and spring of senior year. - 4.
 General examination: None. - 5.
 Other information: Same as Basic Requirements.